 "The funding really helped a lot," he said.
 "Our margins are really small.
 If you spend a lot of money, it's got to be justifiable."

-WBIF is funded by the Clean Water Fund.
-These non-competitive grants are awarded to partnerships with comprehensive watershed management plans developed under the One Watershed, One Plan program (or the Metropolitan Surface or Ground Water Management framework).
+WBIF, non-competitive grants awarded to partnerships with comprehensive watershed management plans developed under the One Watershed, One Plan program (or the Metropolitan Surface or Ground Water Management framework), is supported solely by the Clean Water Fund.